-To be considered for approval, a request from a grantee to carry over an unobligated balance of funds from the prior budget period must be in writing from an authorized official and at a minimum include:
+To be considered for approval, a request from a grantee to carry over an unobligated balance of funds from the prior budget period must be submitted by an Authorized Representative and at a minimum include:

-- A completed SF 269 reporting form for the prior budget year showing the unobligated balance.
+- A completed SF-425 reporting form for the prior budget year showing the unobligated balance.

-- A full description of approved grant activities from the prior budget period that were not completed, an explanation of why established goals were not met, and the grantee’s plan for completing these activities in the current budget period.
+- A Cover Letter, signed by the Authorized Representative which includes full description of approved grant activities from the prior budget period that were not completed, an explanation of why established goals were not met, and the grantee’s plan for completing these activities in the current budget period.